melodyyangaws/sql-based-etl/README.md

 2. If an error says `SparkOnEKS failed: Error: This stack uses assets, so the toolkit stack must be deployed to the environment (Run "cdk bootstrap aws://YOUR_ACCOUNT_NUMBER/REGION")` , it means it is the first time you deploy an AWS CDK app into an environment (account/region), you’ll need to install a “bootstrap stack”.
 This stack includes resources that are needed for the toolkit’s operation.
 For example, the stack includes an S3 bucket that is used to store templates and assets during the deployment process.

-You can use the cdk bootstrap command to install the bootstrap stack into an environment:
+Run the bootstrap command:

 ```
 cdk bootstrap aws://<YOUR_ACCOUNT_NUMBER>/<YOUR_REGION> -c env=develop
 ```

-3. If an error appears during the CDK deploy `Failed to create resource.
+3. If an error appears during the CDK deployment: `Failed to create resource.
 IAM role’s policy must include the "ec2:DescribeVpcs" action`, it means you have reach the quota limits of Amazon VPC resources per Region in your AWS account.
 Please deploy to a different region or a different account.

 ## Connect to EKS cluster